 For when Solomon was old, his wives turned his heart away after other gods; and his heart was not wholly devoted to the Lord his God, as the heart of David his father had been~ 1st Kings 11:4

-Our home is currently on the market.
+Our home is currently up for sale.
 Having a house up for sale is a little like being in the final weeks of pregnancy.
 Each morning dawns with optimism and hope, and the sense that today could be the day.
 Every evening ends in despondency as you wonder if anything is ever going to actually happen.

 Daily despair aside, by far the toughest thing about having a house on the market is the level of vigilance that must be maintained regarding cleanliness.
 Realtors will tell you that items a family uses on a regular basis should be kept out of sight and every surface should be tidy and dust-free at all times.
 The whole idea is to create the illusion that nobody actually lives in your house so that buyers can envision themselves living there.